-The CHATTER program was the first community-based social skills group in Edmonton.
+The CHATTER program was the first community-based social skills group in Edmonton, Alberta.
 For over 15 years CHATTER has helped children and teens learn to socialize and successfully build relationships with peers.
 Many children registered in this group are diagnosed with autism, however, a specific diagnosis is not required to enter.
 Families must be registered with Disability Services in order to access CHATTER.
 The programs are scheduled at the Terwillegar Recreation Centre on Thursday evenings and Fountain Park Pool in St. Albert on Wednesday evenings.
 Trained peers join the program to help mentor a CHATTER registrant to communicate, socialize, and make friends.

 CHATTER runs in two semesters: